dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 <h2 class="section-heading">What is Topic Modelling?</h2>

-<p>Topic modelling is useful for automatically organising a large collection of documents.
-Automatic is the key here - we don’t require predefined document labels nor even predefined topics to perform the organisation.</p>
+<p>Topic modelling is a useful approach for automatically organising a large collection of documents into topics.
+Automatic is the key here - we don’t require predefined document labels nor even predefined topics to perform the organisation.
+Topic modelling falls under a broader collection of methods within Natural Language Processing and Machine Learning.</p>

+<p>TODO: get a image for topic modelling -> NLP -> ML</p>

 <p>For example, thousands of New York Times articles (our collection of documents, also known as a corpus) can be organised into a number of topics.
 This could enable readers to visually explore stories within a particular topic or enable the publisher to recommend articles based on reader preferences.</p>